clokep/relapse/docs/usage/configuration/config_documentation.md

 ---
 ### `pid_file`

-When running Synapse as a daemon, the file to store the pid in.
+When running Relapse as a daemon, the file to store the pid in.
 Defaults to none.

 Example configuration:
 ```yaml